Hurwitz-Radon numbers and proper actions of semisimple Lie groups: Property (VE) and the Hurwitz--Radon Hurwitz-Radon number

-Section~\ref{section:embedding} summarizes a general method for this problem, based on the real, quaternionic, orthogonal and symplectic representation theory.
-For $G=SO(p,q),\,SU(p,q),\,Sp(p,q)$, this method reduces the problem to determining the signature $(p,q)$.
-In Section~\ref{section:determine-signature}, we determine the signature in the special case needed in Section~\ref{section:half-int-rep-spin-rep}.
+To construct homomorphisms from $Spin(n,1)$ to a classical group $G$, we adopt a standard approach: we analyze which (not necessarily irreducible) representations of $Spin(n,1)$ factor through $G$.
+Section~\ref{section:embedding} presents a general method for this purpose, based on real, quaternionic, orthogonal, and symplectic representation theory.
+For $G=SO(p,q),\,SU(p,q),\,Sp(p,q)$, this reduces the question to determining the signatures of the representations.
+In Section~\ref{section:determine-signature}, we compute the signatures in a special setting needed for Section~\ref{section:half-int-rep-spin-rep}.